DeepDoge/purify.js/README.md

     <img width="100px" height="auto" alt="**purify.js** logo" src="#" />
 </p>
 <p align="center">
-    Simplifying JavaScript UI, Empowering Native Features
+    Purify JavaScript Apps
 </p>

 ## What is purify.js

-**purify.js** is a lightweight JavaScript UI building library that prioritizes transparency and direct access to native browser features.
+**purify.js** is a 1.0KB _(minified, gzipped)_ JavaScript UI building library that encourages the usage of pure JavaScript and DOM, while providing a thin layer of abstraction for the annoying parts for better dx _(developer-experience)_.

 ## Size ⚡

-**purify.js** boasts an incredibly small footprint without the need for a build step.
-Here's a size comparison with other popular libraries, highlighting its efficiency:
+**purify.j** stands out with its minimal size:

 | Library         | .min.js  | .min.js.gz |
 | --------------- | -------- | ---------- |